chukiagosoftware/software-engineer-blog/content/pages/about.md

 :sunrise:

-## Welcome :tiger2:
+## Site Reliability Engineering :tiger2:

 This is my software engineering microblog focusing on Infrastructure as Code, DevOps and Site Reliability Engineering (SRE).
 I am a Computer and Electrical Engineer (B.Sc.
-University of Texas, 2005), Cisco Network and VoIP veteran, Staff System Reliability Engineer, DevOps, Kubernetes, Cloud practitioner with 18 years of experience overall.
+University of Texas, 2005), Cisco Network and VoIP veteran, current Staff System Reliability Engineer, DevOps, Kubernetes, Cloud practitioner with 18 years of experience overall.
+Back in the day I worked on C and Freescale/Motorola 6800 MCU assembly language, and have been an avid GNU/Linux enthusiast since [Slackware](https://www.slackware.org/) so I have a strongly systemic and computing-based approach to SRE.

 Here you will find some neat how-tos and how-nots on Terraform, Kubernetes, Python, FastAPI, AsyncIO and system automation.
-This is more of a notes for me to come back to type thing, so without further ado.

 ### The Icons :shipit: